Broughton High School has a strong community ethos and we encourage our students to respect this by following our school dress code.

 Should a student arrive in school without full uniform they will be issued with relevant items from the school office, on receipt of an item of value as security.
 That item will be returned when the item of uniform is returned.

-As of 16 March 2015 parents will be informed by text when this happens.
+Since 2015 parents have been informed by text when this happens.
 In the event of a student frequently coming to school without appropriate uniform parents may be asked to attend a meeting with the Depute Head Teacher in order to discuss the situation.

 We hope that this move clarifies our uniform policy for all of our students and look forward to your continuing support in this matter.